We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cons: expensive, requires monthly subscription, needs more modification options

-The Tempo Studio is a high quality workout mirror equipped with Bluetooth-enabled speakers, a 42-inch (107-cm) touch screen, and sensors that track your movements, offer weight-load guidance, and provide form feedback.
+The Tempo Studio is a high quality workout mirror equipped with Bluetooth-enabled speakers, a 42-in (107-cm) touch screen, and sensors that track your movements, offer weight-load guidance, and provide form feedback.

 The mirror is available in three packages that include accessories such as dumbbells, a barbell, and a workout bench.